stardust-452/portfolio/DDR/results.md

 Due to the research work not being published yet, I am unable to share the results for this project.
-<p>However, I have replicated RNA-Seq results from a paper published by Caijiao Yi, et al. in Journal of Neuroinflammation in 2022 using the DeSeq2 pipeline.</p>
+<p>However, I have replicated RNA-Seq results from a paper published by Caijiao Yi, et al. in Journal of Neuroinflammation in 2022 using their sequencing data analyzed using the DeSeq2 pipeline.</p>

 ![Replicated results](figure/rep.png)